Indaxia/lua-eventDispatcher/README.md

 Lua eventDispatcher

 Event Dispatcher implemented in Lua.
 It can work in the normal object mode or in the WLPM module mode (detected automatically).
-Is one of the fundamental modules when building achitecture application.
-Solves the problem of [high сohesion](https://en.wikipedia.org/wiki/GRASP_%28object-oriented_design%29).
-It is based on the observer pattern.
+One of the fundamental modules when building achitecture application.
+Solves the [high сohesion](https://en.wikipedia.org/wiki/GRASP_%28object-oriented_design%29) problem.
+Based on the observer pattern.

 ## Installation